 Insurance premiums for the likes of home or car insurance are usually cheaper if you pay annually instead of monthly.
 The trouble with paying annually is that a good chunk of money will be coming from your account in one go, which is not always affordable.

-A great tip is to put the equivalent of 1/12th of your annual bills into a separate account each month.
+A great tip is to put the equivalent of 1/12th of your annual bills, whether it’s your ATT internet bill or your car tax, into a separate account each month.
 That way, when it is time to renew, the money will be there waiting, and you can take advantage of the lower annual premiums.

 If you can afford to buy whatever you want whenever you want it – go for it.
 If, however, you find that you are spending beyond your means, then you need to reign things in.
 A good way to reduce your spending is to use everything you have at home before buying anything new.
 For example, how many bottles of face cream, shampoo, and perfume do you currently own?
 Chances are it’s quite a few.